MusicMapIo/json-http-proxy/README.md

 - Cookie modifications
 - Cacheing proxy

 All the functionality for doing this kind of processing is done through a simple plugin system.
 Plugins are just a function which are passed the instance of `ProxyServer`.
-They can used this instance to hook into events used to modify the requests and responses.
-Even core functionality is implemented as plugins, so they can eaisly be disabled or overridden.
-There are a few built in plugins for some common needs:
+They can use this instance to hook into events used to modify properties the requests, responses and other functionality.
+Even core functionality is implemented as plugins, there are a few built in plugins for some common needs:

 - Router: Processes host, path and http method matching
 - Route upstream handler: Allows registering named upstreams and specifying them in the routes `upstream` field